sborms/econometrics-meets-sentiment/docs/index.md

 # Papers

-The papers listed are ordered chronologically by year.
-**Last update**: June 03, 2020.
+The works are ordered chronologically by year. **Last update**: June 03, 2020.

 ### 2020